isomerpages/moe-jurongwestpri/_jurong-west-primary/School Rules and Regulations.md

 *   Name tag is to be ironed on/sewn above school badge.

-*   Shirt is to be neatly tucked in.
+*   T-shirt is to be neatly tucked in.

 *   White-based canvas shoes and white socks.